-Disclosure of advice given by CVC cannot impede the process of investigation
+Disclosure of advice given by CVC cannot impede the process of investigation21 Aug, 2012

 The appellant sought information regarding the vigilance advice given by the Central Vigilance Commission (CVC) in his matter.
 The Public Information Officer (PIO) refused to disclose the information citing the exemption provisions contained in section 8(1)(h) Notwithstanding anything contained in this Act, there shall be no obligation to give any citizen, information which would impede the process of investigation or apprehension or prosecution of offenders; of the Right to Information (RTI) Act stating that the disclosure of the information would impede the process of investigation of the individual concerned.